MaPankow/student_form/README.md

 Previously, each text input field had its own useState hook.
 I refactored the code to use a single state object (`textInput`) that holds all text field values.
 The JSX and the output rendering were updated accordingly to work with this unified structure.

+### 3. Shortening the input fields
+The input fields have a lot of repeated content, too.
+So, I shorten to an array of objects which I can map over within the JSX.